This browser is out of date.

-Many things can affect how you heal after surgery, such as blood sugar levels.
-If blood sugar levels are too high, you are more at risk for an infection.
-This is true for all patients.
-Because of this, you may need blood sugars checked and insulin given.
+Blood sugar levels can affect how you heal after surgery.
+If they are too high, you are at higher risk for an infection.
+This is true for all patients whether you have diabetes or not.

 How often are blood sugars checked?

 Your blood sugars will be checked before, during, and after surgery.
-If you need an insulin drip, blood sugar levels are checked every 1-2 hours.
-Blood sugar levels can change quickly, so they are checked often
+If you need insulin, blood sugars will be checked as often as every 1-2 hours.

 What are normal blood sugar levels?

 Normal blood sugar levels are 70 – 99 mg/dL when fasting and before meals.
-The normal levels after meals is less than140 mg/dL.
+Blood sugars should be less than 140 mg/dL within 2 hours after eating.

 What is insulin?

 Insulin is a hormone made by the pancreas.
-It helps to keep blood sugar levels normal.
+It helps to keep blood sugar levels in a normal range.

 Why do I need insulin now?